Generalized Score Matching: Introduction

 In this article we adopt a broader definition of an ordinal response variable than is customary, allowing it to include not only ordered categorical variables but also discrete numerical variables that inherit their ordering from $\mathbb{R}$, such as count data.
 Also, a discretely-distributed random vector is said to be ordinal if each of its components is ordinal.

-To date, nearly all applications of score matching have focused on continuous IID (independent and identically distributed) models.
-Motivated by various data modelling problems for which the continuity and/or the IID assumption are not appropriate, this article proposes three novel extensions of score matching: (i) to univariate and multivariate ordinal data; (ii) to INID (independent but not necessarily identically distributed data) response variables, including regression models with either a continuous response or an ordinal response; and (iii) to dependent data models, specifically auto models of exponential family type.
-A further, more theoretical, contribution of this article is (iv) the provision, under mild regularity conditions and the INID assumption, of an asymptotic framework for score matching estimators and related hypothesis testing, where the latter has been developed in greater detail than has been done previously.
+To date, applications of score matching have focused more on continuous IID (independent and identically distributed) models.
+Motivated by various data modelling problems for which the continuity and/or the IID assumption are not appropriate, this article first proposes (i) a novel extension of score matching to univariate and multivariate ordinal data.
+We then develop (ii) a unified asymptotic framework for generalized score matching estimators and related hypothesis testing under the independence assumption.
+In addition, we use (iii) score-matching-based inference to test for independence in certain data dependent models, specifically auto models of exponential family type (\cite{besag1974spatial}).